jeromeetienne/acewidget/README.md

 # ace widget

-AceWidget is a widget iframe which make including ace in your page simple.
+AceWidget is a widget which aims to make ace trivial to embed in your page.

+The Vision is to be super simple to embed and have no server to setup.
+It provide the whole official [embeded api](https://github.com/ajaxorg/ace/wiki/Embedding---API).
+That's it.
+No fuss no muss.

+## How to embed it

+You add the following in your own page. and that it

     <iframe src="http://jeromeetienne.github.com/acewidget/iframe.html"></iframe>

-## url parameters

 You can add constructor parameters the url.
 For example